temporalio/documentation/docs/typescript/client.md

 > **@temporalio/client** [![NPM](https://img.shields.io/npm/v/@temporalio/client)](https://www.npmjs.com/package/@temporalio/client) [API reference](https://typescript.temporal.io/api/namespaces/client) | [GitHub source](https://github.com/temporalio/sdk-typescript/tree/main/packages/client)

-**Clients connect to Temporal Server via gRPC and create Workflow Handles, which are the main way to start, signal, query, or cancel Workflows**.
+**Workflow Clients connect to Temporal Server via gRPC and create Workflow Handles, which are the main way to start, signal, query, or cancel Workflows**.

-- Clients are not bound to Workers and can be run in any Node.js application, for example, in a serverless function, Express.js API route handler or CLI/script run.
+- Workflow Clients are not bound to Workers and can be run in any Node.js application, for example:
+  - in a serverless function
+  - in a Next.js or Express.js API route handler
+  - in a CLI or Node.js script
+- Workflow Clients rely heavily on identifying Workflows by their unique `workflowId`.
 - This doc assumes that you have already written your Workflow code.
 See the dedicated [Workflow docs](/docs/typescript/workflows) if you need that.

 ## Full Example

-Here is example Client code from our Hello World sample:
+Here is example WorkflowClient code from our Hello World sample:

 <!--SNIPSTART typescript-hello-client {"enable_source_link": false}-->
 <!--SNIPEND-->